DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 And just like that, we encounter the _second_ insurmountable problem.

 ### Behaviour can never be constrained
 In the Rust example earlier, we had both `in_place` versions of the methods (which merely modified an already-existing variable) and ordinary methods, which created a new copy.
-The important thing to note is this: The `in_place` methods _only existed for specific data-types,_ because they're not common to all of them.
+The important thing to note is this: The `in_place` methods _only existed for specific data-types,_ because they're not common to all of them!

 The C++ example above has no way to declare this.
 As soon as we create a subcategory of a `Parallelogram`, it _has to_ have at least the same behaviour as the `Parallelogram`, including the `in_place` methods.
 With the `side` one there is no problem, but the `angle` one _has to_ make a `Rectangle` change its angle, in-place, while remaining a `Rectangle`.
 Which is the opposite of what we want.